liao961120/pynote/README.md

----
-layout: page
-title: Overview
-navigation: 1
----
+# My Python Notes

 ## About

-This is where I write my notes for Python.

-Each page of this web site is generated from a Jupyter notebook.
-You can find the source of these notes at [liao961120/pynote](https://github.com/liao961120/pynote)
+This is the source of my notes for Python.
+You can see the web site generated from the notes (the Jupyter notebooks) [here](https://liao961120.github.io/pynote).

 ## Build the Site